vogelino/hidden-perspectives-app/README.md

 This project was bootstrapped using [Create React App](https://github.com/facebook/create-react-app) (CRA).
 CRA allows us to concentrate on business logic instead of spending lots of time on configuring the project build.
 Under the hood, CRA uses [Webpack](https://webpack.js.org/) to build and bundle the javascript code and any other type of imported files.

 ## React
-As indicated in the name "Create **React** App", CRA provides the foundation for create [React](https://reactjs.org/) apps.
+As indicated in the name “Create **React** App”, CRA provides the foundation for create [React](https://reactjs.org/) apps.
 React is a front end library for building user interfaces.
 It focuses on the _View_ part in the _Model-View-Controller_ paradigm.

 ## React App Rewired
 We use [React App Rewired](https://github.com/timarney/react-app-rewired) to enhance the configuration not included by default by Create React App.
 We use it, for instance, to add compilation of [Styled Components](https://styled-components.com), which, as the name indicates, allows the creation of css-styled React component.